SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/25-create-environment-with-custom-packages-private-code-repository.md

-# How to create an environment with custom packages from a private code repository
+# Create an environment with custom packages from a private code repository

 # Instructions